School of Arts and Social Sciences

 - Doctor of Philosophy (Indigenous Philosophies)

-- Doctor of Indigenous Philosophies
+- Doctor of Indigenous Philosophies (Professional Doctorate)

 Gnibi College of Indigenous Australian Peoples seeks to empower indigenous and non-indigenous peoples through providing units of study that increase the knowledge of and understanding about indigenous peoples, cultures and worldviews.
 A dedicated team of staff work with integrity towards indigenous teaching and research to provide students with positive learning outcomes.